parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 ```
 Return value types default to the dividend type and can be specified by explicit template parameter.

-## Mixing Unsigned and Signed Operands
-It is an objective is to reproduce native operand behavior, changing only the rounding.
-The native operators allow mixed sign types, although compilers will warn that the signed operand will be converted to unsigned.
-The warning is limited to literals, so I was unable to reproduce that aspect.
-However the execution behavior is identical, as all division and modulo operations are executed in the original sign type against the native operators.
-The consequence is that when mixing signed and unsigned *type* operands, the operation is unsigned.
-The same values will produce different results based on the type alone.
-The behavior is certainly not intuitive, so I spent hours making sure that the test cases were valid.

 ## Optimization
 The `%` operator may be invoked twice in `floored_modulo` and `ceilinged_modulo`.
 The first tests for remainder and the second produces it.
 It does not seem worth denormalizing the implementation by adding a variable to cache the value in the (sometimes) case where there is a non-zero remainder.
 So in these cases I am relying on CPU cache and/or compiler optimization to avoid remainder recomputation.